paybondpaybond

 EnvironmentProvider behavior

-ProductionLive Connect destination, Coinbase CDP token, MPP secrets, and webhook endpoints required per Configure settlement rails checklist
+ProductionLive Connect destination, Base receive address, MPP profile, and provider webhooks per Configure settlement rails

 Tenant isolation reminder